-The Background: As the result of a scoping workshop a few years ago, a need was identified for a standardised, high-quality, cultural training programme which would raise awareness about Travellers among the general population and national organisations, and also to give an opportunity for Travellers to know more about their history and culture and to feel personal pride in their identity.
-The programme will be delivered to Travellers and non-Traveller organisations and groups in a range of ways over multiple formats including Irish Traveller led in-person workshops, online workshops, an internet-based resource bank, a trainer manual and a self-study online course.
+As the result of a scoping workshop a few years ago, a need was identified for a standardised, high-quality, cultural training programme which would raise awareness about Travellers among the general population and national organisations.
+A need was also identified to give an opportunity for Travellers to know more about their history and culture and to feel personal pride in their identity.
+The programme will be delivered to Travellers and non-Traveller organisations and groups in a range of ways over multiple formats including Irish Traveller led, in-person workshops, online workshops, an internet-based resource bank, a trainer manual and a self-study online course.

 We have piloted a number of training sessions to gain further feedback and critiquing of the material.
 These have ranged from small groups of young Travellers, to Youth Service providers and LGBTQI+ organisations.

-The Future: The Steering Group will continue to meet regularly to review progress.
-We are also planning to develop the online version of the TCIP this year.
-The TCIP can only be the start: over time, facilitators themselves will add to the bank of resources from their own research and experience.
+The Steering Group will continue to meet regularly to review its progress.
+We are also planning to develop an online version of the TCIP this year.
+The TCIP is only be the start: over time, facilitators themselves will add to the bank of resources from their own research and experience.